Eastern & Oriental Express

 The classic Eastern & Oriental Express itineraries are the two-night journey between Singapore and Bangkok and the three-night journey between Bangkok and Singapore through the Malay Peninsula.
 The southbound itinerary passes over the famous wooden trestle viaduct at Tham Kasae, one of Thailand’s most scenic stretches of railway.

 From the modernist facade to the staff's Comme des Garcons uniforms to DJs spinning tracks at the trendy Met Bar, this is a hotel with serious style.
-Bangkok is a sultry city that's become a go-to getaway for hip international business and leisure travelers, and the Metropolitan by COMO, Bangkok is ground zero.
-The rooms at the Metropolitan are an oasis of calm in the sprawling metropolis where temperatures rarely dip below 70 degrees.
+Bangkok is a sultry city that's become a go-to getaway for hip international business and leisure travelers, and the COMO Metropolitan, Bangkok is ground zero.
+The rooms at the COMO Metropolitan, Bangkok are an oasis of calm in the sprawling metropolis where temperatures rarely dip below 70 degrees.
 Clean lines, floor-to-ceiling windows, a chic black-and-white color scheme, and moody lighting are hallmarks of the COMO brand, and in-room extras like a yoga mat and meditation chair are standard.

 Just opened in late 2010 is Nahm, an upmarket spin on Bangkok street food from the acclaimed David Thompson.
 Finish an evening at the swinging Met Bar, sister to the legendary London outpost at COMO's Metropolitan London.
 Specially trained mixologists can whip up anything the heart desires, from the signature 'Tom Yumtini" to cocktails incorporating regional delicacies.
 Our favorite spot for recovering from too many 'tinis or too long of a flight is Glow, an organic, healthful restaurant that still feels decadent.